lkytal/SpecEncoder/readme.md

 ## Update History

+* 2024.08.09: Error in training codes have been FIXED.
 * 2024.07.14: Error in Code and model weights have been FIXED.
 * 2024.03.07: Second version.
 * 2023.10.28: First version.